MasoudBimar/Typescript-Step-by-Step/src/5-decorators-in-typescript/decorators-in-typescript.md

 class SampleComponent {}
 ```

-Here is the Js Generated
+Here is the generated JavaScript

 ```js
 "use strict";